botbahlul/autosrt/README.md

 ```
   pyinstaller --onefile __init__.py
 ```
-then you can just put it in a folder that has been added to your PATH ENVIRONTMENT
+then you can just put it into a folder that has been added to your PATH ENVIRONTMENT

-or you can just install it with python by download this git as zip then extract it to a folder then just type :
+or you can just install it with python by download this git as zip then extract it into a folder and then just type :

 ```
   python setup.py build